krishnamanojpvr/mynotes/keras_nn.md

 ---

-This section covers **Model Configuration, Training, and Testing in Keras**, providing a structured approach to building and evaluating deep learning models.
-Based on the surrounding document content, which discusses **Keras Advanced API**, **model optimization**, and **training strategies**, here are the key points:
+### **Model Configuration, Training, and Testing** in Keras
+    providing a structured approach to building and evaluating deep learning models.

 ### **1. Model Creation and Configuration**
 - **Define the architecture** using `Sequential()` or Functional API.